holtrop/leafs/README.md

 # LEAFS

-LEAFS is an Easy Asset File System.
+LEAFS is an Easy Asset File System generator.

 LEAFS consists of a redistributable command-line script which generates source code that:

 * contains the contents of a set of input file(s)
 * provides an API to read these file contents

+LEAFS is designed to embed small asset files into a binary so that the binary does not need to load them from the file system.

 Currently LEAFS generates D source code.